Polyglot Prompt: Multilingual Multitask PrompTraining: Results Analysis

-\paragraph{Language Choice} We subtract the performance of \textit{PolyPrompt} equipping with the in-lingual prompt from \textit{PolyPrompt} equipping with the cross-lingual prompt to get the relative performance improvement between them, as shown in Fig.~\ref{fig:prompt-select}-(a).
+\textbf{Language Choice: } we consider both the \textit{in-lingual} and \textit{cross-lingual} prompts. \textit{In-lingual prompts} are those in which the language of the prompt is the same as the target language~\cite{multilingual2021prompt}. \textit{Cross-lingual prompts} denote those in which the language of the prompt template is different from the target language.
+In this work, we keep the language of the prompt template in English (en) \cite{victoria2021fewshot} regardless of the target language (e.g., zh).

-\paragraph{Uniformity of Templates} We designed $5$ different prompts for each dataset, and then one prompt for each task was randomly selected to build a set of diversified prompts for multi-task prompt training.
+\textbf{Uniformity of Templates:} Previous studies \cite{caruana1997multitask,evgeniouP04multitask,argyriou2008convex} have shown that similar tasks would benefit from multitask training.
+In this work, we study \textit{unified prompts} versus \textit{diversified prompts}. \textit{Unified prompts} indicates that prompt templates of different datasets have similar structures and cooccurrences. \textit{Diversified prompts} means that the prompt templates for each task did not consider the same structure and multiple co-occurrence words.
+In practice, for each dataset, we designed $5$ different prompts and then randomly selected one prompt for each task to build a set of diverse prompts for multitask prompt training.
 In total, we created $5$ groups of diversified templates.
-We subtract the performance of \textit{PolyPrompt} equipping with a diversified prompt from \textit{PolyPrompt} equipping with the unified prompt to get the relative performance improvement, as shown in Fig.~\ref{fig:prompt-select}-(b).
-We list all explored templates in Sec.~\ref{sec:prompt-temp}.
+The list of templates can be found in App.~\ref{sec:prompt-temp}.